 2. Hanukkah (Jewish Tradition) – Paper Dreidel

 Hanukkah, the Festival of Lights, celebrates the miracle of oil lasting eight days in the Jewish temple.
-Families light the symbolic menorah in observance.
-A popular pastime during this holiday is playing with the dreidel, a spinning top used in Hanukkah games.
-Participants will construct paper dreidels decorated with markers and stickers with guidance from Miriam Raven of Jewish Community Center.
+Families light the symbolic menorah in observance, with each of its eight cadles representing a day.
+Participants will construct paper menorahs decorated with markers and stickers with guidance from Miriam Raven of Jewish Community Center.

 3. Chinese New Year (China) – Paper Lanterns

 Chinese New Year, which takes place at the end of January, is celebrated with parades, fireworks, and red paper lanterns for good luck and prosperity.
-Shu Qui of the Dalton Community Library will lead participants in making red paper lanterns using simple folding techniques and gold stickers for decoration.
+Shu Qui of the Dalton Community Library will lead participants in making red paper lanterns using simple folding techniques and gold stickers for decoration to ring in the Lunar New Year.

 4. Russian New Year (Russia) – Paper Matryoshka Dolls